Los Alamos National LaboratoryEngineering Institute

 Program Description

-• Focus: multi-disciplinary field of dynamics, spanning mechanical, structural, electrical systems and chemical engineering processes.
+• Focus: multi-disciplinary field of dynamics, spanning mechanical, structural, electrical and fluid systems.

 • Format: students work in teams, assigned a research project, and mentored by Los Alamos National Laboratory (LANL) R&D engineers and scientists.
 Formal technical and career-development tutorials are offered throughout the program.